llamachannel/todo-react-spring-boot-mybatis/README.md

 WIP

- - Rest api is database-backed.
+ - Rest api works, talks to MySQL database
- - react displays results of call to rest API
+ - react hits the rest API
- - can add, remove items, and toggled completenedd
+ - can add, remove items, and toggled completedness

 TODO:
  - add option for toggling display of completed items